City of Birmingham Choir Centenary Education Projects

 We provided performance opportunities for local school children via Birmingham Music Service, which formed and trained a special Birmingham Music Service Chorale, which performed as part of our Carmina Burana concert in May 2011, and at Christmas Treats in December 2012.
 We worked with Bournville Young Singers, an independent choir covering an age range of 5 to 18+.
 The BYS were involved in the hugely successful Equinox project, which took place in March 2012.

 In May 2017, we performed Walton’s Belshazzar’s Feast in a second superb collaboration with the Birmingham Schools’ Symphony Orchestra with Michael Seal conducting.

 In May 2011, we performed Carmina Burana in an acclaimed collaboration with the BSSO with Michael Seal conducting.

 In October 2010, we performed Verdi’s Requiem with the English Schools’ Orchestra in Symphony Hall.

 These events provide great opportunities for school students to perform in Symphony Hall with a full-sized chorus and are also a rewarding experience for the choir to work with talented young musicians.

 Voice Factory – Choir members

-In Phase II, we are holding a series of all day workshops for the choir, approximately twice a year, where some excellent vocal and choral development work takes place and a good social time is had by all.
+In Phase II, we have held a series of all day workshops for the choir, approximately twice a year, where some excellent vocal and choral development work takes place and a good social time is had by all.

 In Phase I, all Choir members took time out from rehearsals for professional coaching sessions in small groups.
 This aimed at raising individual singing standards and improving the Choir’s ensemble performance.